 Not surprisingly the Government never published statistics comparing the accident rate involving helium-lift vs. hydrogen-lift airships.
 It might not be considered fair, since obviously needing higher capacity and more complex gasoline systems would mean a greater chance of fire.
 Hence it’s hardly surprising that with the greater number of SS-type airships built, almost three times as many of the fewer number of K-ships built were lost with fire involved.
 However, remembering the original idea was to prevent envelopes from catching on fire, surely the enormous expenditure of lives and treasure could be justified when helium-filled envelopes would not ignite.

-Even advanced postwar non-rigid envelopes burned just about as well as their more aluminum-rich predecessors.
+Even advanced postwar non-rigid envelopes burned just about as well as their silk predecessors and almost as well as the aluminum-rich rigid’s coverings.
 One “4K” bag ignited and burned 100% just preforming an air inflation test – no car or gasoline.
 In the photo, a ZSG2-1 envelope, ignited by a lightning strike at the mast at Glynco, burned completely in less than two minutes in spite of the fire crew’s best efforts, and the cats-&-dogs pouring down rainstorm!

-However, the ultimate insult, the inevitable demonstration of helium’s failure to justify its original intention – that of snuffing envelope fires – came on the night of December 5th, 1957.
+However, the ultimate insult, the inevitable demonstration of helium’s failure to justify its original intention – that of snuffing envelope ignition when fired upon by the enemy – came on the night of December 5th, 1957.
 The accident got little press because no one was hurt, and the more Cold-war racy news of the Vanguard rocket explosion dominated the headlines (newspaper page here, highlighted story).
 The “5K” airship had inexplicably lost power in the Bermuda Triangle, and exhausted its batteries trying to restart its engines.
-The exercise was halted and the task group came to the aid of the hovering airship.
+The exercise was halted and the task group came to the aid of the floating but helpless airship.
 A destroyer stood by as the disabled blimp’s crew easily slid down ropes into the DD’s awaiting boats.
 Their DD sailor rescuers attempted to tow the valuable ASW asset, but had not been trained to do so, and the tangled line mess became unmanageable.
 Machine-gunning the derelict with ordinary bullets and tracer rounds, the helium-filled envelope suddenly ignited and burned completely in less than two minutes.

 ZRS the movie itself will not need to enter the argument H2 vs. He.
 The film will reflect the fact rigid airshipmen knew they would be returning to hydrogen in time of war, since the operation of even just a few rigids – or even just one overseas – would absolutely depend on hydrogen, for several reasons.